Policy, rules, and procedures

 - Compliance with Portland Community College rules and regulations is considered a standard part of job performance for all employees.
-Repeated failure by faculty or staff of Portland Community College to abide by these rules and procedures may be addressed through informal discussions between the employee and her/his immediate supervisor (e.g., clarifying the PCC tobacco free policy, outlining available resources, and helping the employee to develop a strategy for compliance with the tobacco free policy).
+Repeated failure by faculty or staff of Portland Community College to abide by these rules and procedures may be addressed through informal discussions between the employee and their immediate supervisor (e.g., clarifying the PCC tobacco-free policy, outlining available resources, and helping the employee to develop a strategy for compliance with the tobacco-free policy).

 - Persons cited for violations of these rules may respond either by filing a written appeal with the Director of Public Safety or by paying a fine within 21 calendar days of receipt of the citation at the campus Student Account Services.
 All fines are payable to Portland Community College.
 Fines that are mailed must be received within 21 calendar days of receipt of the citation.

 - Alleged violators may appeal to the Director of Public Safety, or designee, for a brief adjudicative procedure within 21 calendar days of the date of the citation.
 The Director of Public Safety may dismiss, suspend, or impose any lesser fine.